-Can supplements help you in the fight against hypertension?
-Granted, hypertension is one of the major health problems affecting many people around the world.
+Hypertension is one of the major health problems affecting many people around the world.
 Over recent years the incidence of this condition has increased significantly.
 But the good thing is that this problem can be managed.
 However, knowledge of crucial facts about this health concern is vital if you want to achieve the best results out of your fight with hypertension.
-Here we share with you some brief but insightful highlights disease.
+Here we share with you some brief but insightful highlights of disease.
 Most importantly we look at the available modes of treatment and highlight the role that dietary supplements can play in your fight against hypertension.

 What is Hypertension?